- Travelers vs. Progressive: Which one is the cheapest?

 Travelers vs. Progressive: Which is better rated?

-Customer service, claims processing and a positive online experience are just a few things to consider along with price when choosing an insurance carrierAn insurance carrier is the company that provides your car insurance policy and pays claims..
-Take a look at the table below to see how Travelers and Progressive scored in the best car insurance companies of 2025.
+When choosing an insurance carrierAn insurance carrier is the company that provides your car insurance policy and pays claims., consider customer service, claims handling, and online experience along with price.
+Check the table below to see how Travelers and Progressive scored among the best car insurance companies of 2025.

 Ratings | Progressive | Travelers |